 By Zeru (Peter) Li

-Two weeks ago, at a special event, Mark Zuckerberg announced that Facebook would change its name to Meta, a dedication to the company’s mission forward as a virtual reality provider.
+Last year, in late October, at a special event, Mark Zuckerberg announced that Facebook would change its name to Meta, a dedication to the company’s mission forward as a virtual reality provider.
 The iconic “F” logo was also changed to an infinity sign, symbolizing the potentials of the metaverse industry in the future.

 If you’ve ever watched Sword Art Online, a famous anime, you would have a good grasp of the metaverse concept.
 In the show, the protagonist connects himself to a “nerve gear” and has a thrilling adventure with other friends he meets in the virtual space Aincrad.
 In real life, the metaverse is a virtual space where people from different places in the world could interact together and collaborate to create possibilities.
 However, different from SAO’s full brain control, the current technology only allows us to access the metaverse through VR headsets.